 2. Top Spot.
 A food-court style seafood restaurant.
 The most amazing seafood I have had and it is as cheap as chips.

-I hope that gives you a little insight. over 9 years ago
+I hope that gives you a little insight. almost 10 years ago

 Hi Parsnip (do you always pick vegetables for user names?
 Love it.)